 The breach of any covenants or obligations in the foregoing indentures or credit facilities, not otherwise waived or amended, could result in a default under the applicable debt agreement or instrument and could trigger acceleration of the related debt, which in turn could trigger defaults under other agreements governing our long-term indebtedness.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."
 In addition, the secured lenders under the Charter Operating credit facilities and the holders of the Charter Operating senior second-lien notes could foreclose on their collateral, which includes equity interests in our subsidiaries, and exercise other rights of secured creditors.
-Any default under those credit facilities, the indentures governing our convertible notes or our subsidiaries' debt could adversely affect our growth, our financial condition and our results of operations and our ability to make payments on our notes and Charter Operating's credit facilities and other debt of our subsidiaries.
+Any default under those credit facilities, the indenture governing the notes or the indentures governing our other convertible notes or our subsidiaries' debt could adversely affect our growth, our financial condition and our results of operations and our ability to make payments on the notes, our other notes and Charter Operating's credit facilities and other debt of our subsidiaries.
 See "Description of Certain Indebtedness."

-We may not generate sufficient cash flow to fund our capital expenditures, ongoing operations and debt obligations.
+We may not generate sufficient cash flow to fund our capital expenditures, ongoing operations and debt obligations, including our payment obligations under the notes.

-Our ability to service our debt and our subsidiaries' debt and to fund our and our subsidiaries' planned capital expenditures and ongoing operations will depend on our and our subsidiaries' ability to generate cash flow.
+Our ability to service our debt (including payments on the notes) and our subsidiaries' debt and to fund our and our subsidiaries' planned capital expenditures and our ongoing operations will depend on our and our subsidiaries' ability to generate cash flow.
 Our ability to generate cash flow is dependent on many factors, including:

-- our future operating performance; - · the demand for our products and services; - · general economic conditions and conditions affecting customer and advertiser spending; - competition and our ability to stabilize customer losses; and - legal and regulatory factors affecting our business.
+- our future operating performance; - the demand for our products and services; - general economic conditions and conditions affecting customer and advertiser spending; - · competition and our ability to stabilize customer losses; and - legal and regulatory factors affecting our business.

 Some of these factors are beyond our control.
-If we are unable to generate sufficient cash flow, we may not be able to service and repay our debt, operate our business, respond to competitive challenges or fund our other liquidity and capital needs.
+If we are unable to generate sufficient cash flow, we may not be able to service and repay our debt (including the notes), operate our business, respond to competitive challenges or fund our other liquidity and capital needs.
 Cash flows from operating activities and amounts available under our credit facilities may not be sufficient to permit us to fund our operations and satisfy our principal repayment obligations that come due in 2006 and, we believe, such amounts will not be sufficient to fund our operations and satisfy such repayment obligations thereafter.